GaurangTandon/ProKeys/README.md

 ## Next feature to come:

-1. Date Time arithmetic (requested feature)
-2. Clipboard access in snippet body
+1. Clipboard access in snippet body
-3. Update Opera with latest release
+2. Update Opera with latest release
-4. Create ProKeys for Firefox, IE, Edge, Safari
+3. Create ProKeys for Firefox, IE, Edge, Safari

 ## Change Log

+**2.5.2** - Current - 05/07/2015
+- support for date and time arithmetic, relative as well as independent
+- organized symbols, variables into a clean table
+- revamped sample snippets shown on first intall
+- introduced TryIt editor in Help page

-**2.5.1** - Current - 04/07/2015
+**2.5.1** - 04/07/2015
 - fixed a strange issue where on empty snippet was initially shown on install

 **2.5.0** - 04/07/2015